 Sensing another presence, Aizawa immediately twirls around, casting his capture weapon at one of the nearby waterfalls; activating his quirk as he does so.
 The carbon fiber weapon manages to catch something just out of sight within the water.
 A sword suddenly breaks through the cascade a second later.
 Stopping just short of his throat.
 Aizawa lets out an annoyed tsk.
 His glowing eyes peering through the fall for any sign of movement.

 The scuffle had expelled most of the frozen in time water, to reveal a teenager with short light brown hair wielding twin swords.
 Despite feeling the icy cold of steel against his throat, Aizawa couldn't help but feel unnerved by how he appeared to be the same age as his students.
 The teen was dressed in a black tank top, white cargo pants, black combat boots, and gloves, a beaten pair of silver goggles hung around his neck and covering himself was a worn dark green cloak.
 Tension in Aizawa's hand steals his attention.
-Following the length of his scarf, he discovers his weapon struggling to secure one the teenager's wrists to his other sword.
-Twisting it in such a manner that the underground hero assumed was a painful position.
+Following the length of his scarf, he discovers his weapon struggling to secure one of the teenager's wrists to his other sword.
+Twisting it in such a manner that the underground hero assumed was a painful position for him.
 However, no pain reflected in the youths' cold brown eyes as he too assessed the situation he suddenly found himself in.

 "I don't want to hurt you.
 But I will if you don't leave here now," the brunette ordered, using the point of one of his swords to lift Aizawa's chin threateningly.
 His accent taking the hero by surprise.
 Sounding both foreign, yet vaguely familiar at the same time.
 The flash of recognition did not go unnoticed by the sword wielder.
 "Who are you?" he asked puzzled.